johanfriis/obsidian-literate-styles/README.md

 from [srcweave][3].
 This would allow me to have block level caching as well as show some UI directly on the block for when a block is being process, if there are errors, etc ...

+Add an easy "inline" way to get the data for a css selector, á lá Cmd+Shift+c

+Add prettier support?

 [1]: https://obsidian.md/plugins?id=obsidian42-brat
 [2]: https://www.jmeiners.com/literate-programming